WenqiJiang/Auto-ANNS-Accelerator/PE_optimization/stage2_cluster_distance_computation/README.md

 ## distance_computation_PE_systolic_optimized_perfect_loop

+Note: this implementation only supports the case when PE_NUM <= 8 (compute per vector takes 8 CC), otherwise the computation will be faster than result forwarding, unless we implement additional FIFOs.

 4 components: component A~C for computation, component D for forwarding

 Here we use 10000 queries, 6 PEs for 8192 centroids, thus each PE computes ceil(8192 / 6) = 1366 rows.